jeremycoder/nuxt-iam-docs/src/guide/6-configuration.md

 Nuxt IAM allows you to use Google identification services to allow users to register and log in using their Google account.
 You'll need to have a [Google console account](https://developers.google.com/identity/gsi/web/guides/overview) created with a client ID.
 If you already have an account, you should be able to create [credentials](https://console.cloud.google.com/apis/credentials) as of February 15, 2023.
 You'll want the **OAuth 2.0 Client IDs** section.

+If you upgrade a package in your Nuxt application, you might have to [change your Google client ID](https://console.cloud.google.com/apis/credentials), which is not hard to do at

 #### Authorized JavaScript Origins

 Your authorized JavaScript origins should look similar to below.
 If using localhost, you'll need to have **both**: